septianytup/superstore-sales-analysis/README.md

 ---
 ### 📈 Methodology

-The analysis process was conducted using Microsoft Excel, starting with Data Cleaning, followed by Exploratory Data Analysis (EDA), and concluding with Data Visualization.
+The analysis process was conducted using Microsoft Excel, starting with Data Cleaning, followed by Data Analysis, and concluding with Data Visualization.

 **1. Data Cleaning**